josdejong/mathjs/docs/expressions.md

 ```

-#### Big numbers
+#### BigNumbers

-Math.js supports big numbers for calculations with an arbitrary precision.
+Math.js supports BigNumbers for calculations with an arbitrary precision.
 The pros and cons of Number and BigNumber are explained in detail on the page
 [Numbers](datatypes/numbers.md).